 The arrival of a baby into a family when they are already experiencing hardship can greatly increase the risk of fuel poverty.

-Already, in the UK, four million households are in fuel poverty.
+Since October 2022, 6.7 million UK households are in fuel poverty, even with the Government’s support.
 The official definition of a fuel poor household for England is one which has above-average energy costs and, if paying those costs, would push them below the poverty line.

 It is particularly important when you have a young baby that homes are kept at a safe temperature.
 According to the NHS, between 16 and 20 degrees Celsius (60 to 68 degrees Fahrenheit), is best.
 Babies also struggle to regulate their body temperature in the same way as adults – they are unable to shiver.
 If their body temperature gets too low, it can lead to health complications.
 Keeping babies warm – but not too warm – is vital.